genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 }
 ```

-Now if everything went well you can go to your browser insert the data, click the button, and you should see new trade showing up in the data grid you set up in [previous chapter](/getting-started/go-to-the-next-level/data-grid)
+Now if everything has worked, you can go to your browser, insert the data for a new trade, and click the button.
+You will see the new trade showing up in the data grid that you set up in the [previous chapter](/getting-started/go-to-the-next-level/data-grid).